Updated: Oct 18

 During Each Consultation

 1) Physical distancing of 2 metres will be maintained as much as possible during consultations.
-This includes at all stages during history taking, advice provision and supervision of exercise.
+This includes at all stages during history taking, discussion about diagnosis and treatment plans and supervision of exercise.

-2) Physical examination will be conducted in a manner to limit patient contact.
+2) The physical examination will be conducted in a manner to limit patient contact.
 Manual treatments will be limited to evidence based and clinically reasoned scenarios.

 3) Each physiotherapist will interpret HSE and ISCP guidelines for personal protective equipment (PPE) and implement their own protocol in keeping with individual risk assessment.